Obsidian-TTRPG-Community/ObsidianTTRPGShare/Testers Wanted/Read-This-First.md

 ```
 Folder Structure: Root/Testers Wanted/Your Chosen Name - Your Folder Name/
+Included Files:
+1. Your files
-Included Files: Your files, any specific licenses for your created content if it is not the MIT License, and "your chosen name - your tool name - testing template.md"
+2. Any specific licenses for your created content if it is not the MIT License
+3. "your chosen name - your tool name - testing template.md"
 ```

 ## How to use this folder as a tester